-In step six, to verify it is possible to emit outgoing signals from your container to the external network, you can ping any public web site.
+In step six, to verify that it is possible to emit outgoing signals from your container to the external network, you can ping any public web site.
 In the example, google.com will be used with a flag limiting the ping attempts activated: “ping -c 2 google.com”.

 The results shows that a request was successfully delivered to the target address.